papis/papis/doc/source/default-settings.rst

-    Then, you can share your library (through e.g. Dropbox or a network drive) and have the same settings for the library across machines, e.g. to generate consistent references with :ref:`config-settings-ref-format`.
+    Then, you can share your library (through e.g. Dropbox or a network drive) and have the same settings for the library across machines, e.g. to generate consistent references with :confval:`ref-format`.
 In this setup, whenever Fulano uses that library, their Papis calls will also read the configuration settings and use the same settings.